List of Doraemon characters: Main characters

 In some scenes, Suneo is seen as a narcissist who loves to stare at himself in the mirror while telling himself that he is the most handsome guy in the world.
 His habit of bragging often lands him into trouble.
 Suneo is also very self-conscious about his height, being the shortest kid in his class.
 He likes steak and melon.
-There are many reasons why Suneo chooses Shizuka and Gian, except Nobita.
-It is because he tries to win Shizuka's favour and not to get harmed by Gian.
+Suneo often tries to win Shizuka's favour and is a close friend of Gian.